walteryu/e63-final/99A_text_conclusion.md

 **Analyzing select demographics and trip types insight into how to influence driving behavior to reduce vehicle usage.
 In addition, living within an urban area with mass transit offers a convenient alternative to driving and intuitively reduces vehicle usage.**
 <br></br>
 <br></br>
-**Reinforcing these results with a case study may generate additional support from the public and motivate residents to make adjustments.**
+**Reinforcing these results with a case study or public education campaign may generate additional support from the public and motivate residents to make adjustments.
+Public awareness may lead to support for future transportation planning and vehicle usage reduction efforts.**
 <br></br>
 <br></br>